Class SummaryTableHTML<ENTITY extends Declaration>

 Returns:

-The index of the HTML table-row that contains this entity.
-If this Summary-Table does not have any member-signatures by that name, then -1 is returned.
+The index of the (first) HTML Table-Row that contains the specified Entity.
+If this Summary-Table does not have any member-signatures by that 'name', then -1 will be returned.

 Code: